Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Fixing Bad Hair Transplant Results: An Emotional Journey for Patients

 Patients who receive unsatisfying or disfiguring results from botched hair surgeries walk away from the experience traumatized.
 Understandably, this leads to skepticism, anxiety, and distrust by the patient for any future repair.
-With patient’s having already suffered a blow to self-esteem over the initial hair loss, a botched surgery can have a dreadful effect on a patient’s self-image.
+With patients having already suffered a blow to self-esteem over the initial hair loss, botched surgery can have a dreadful effect on a patient’s self-image.
 Victims of botched surgery often report clinical depression and increased anxiety.
 Some even attempt suicide.

 When a patient considers bad hair transplant repair, the new surgeon must know how to overcome a patient’s fears and establish trust gradually.
 Once the patient trusts a surgeon, the skepticism and anxiety may subside.
-Dr. Umar makes it his top priority and earn patient trust.
+Dr. Umar makes it his top priority and earns patient trust.
 He strives for clear communication with patients, never over-promising the results of transplant repair.

 Choosing a Surgeon for Bad Hair Transplant Repair

-Patients will, of course, want to avoid any of the outdated dangerous and disfiguring hair restoration methods already discussed here.
+Patients will, of course, want to avoid any of the outdated dangerous, and disfiguring hair restoration methods already discussed here.
 But what should a patient look for when choosing a surgeon for bad hair transplant repair?

 Of course, whenever considering any kind of medical procedure, a patient faces certain risks.
 Wise patients, however, can minimize those risks by looking for a few key factors when vetting a doctor.